 # disable health-checks while debugging (normally not needed while developing)

-WOODPECKER_DEV_OAUTH_HOST=http://localhost:8000 you can use that address with the path as explained for the specific forge to login without the need for a public address.
-For example for Github you would use
+WOODPECKER_DEV_OAUTH_HOST=http://localhost:8000 you can use that address with the path as explained for the specific SCM to login without the need for a public address.
+For example for GitHub you would use

 http://localhost:8000/authorize as authorization callback URL.

 You can use different methods for debugging the Woodpecker applications.
 One of the currently recommend ways to debug and test the Woodpecker application is using VS-Code or VS-Codium (Open-Source binaries of VS-Code) as most maintainers are using it and Woodpecker already includes the needed debug configurations for it.

 As a starting guide for programming Go with VS-Code you can use this video guide:

 The Woodpecker source code already includes launch configurations for the Woodpecker server and agent.
 To start debugging you can click on the debug icon in the navigation bar of VS-Code (ctrl-shift-d).
 On that page you will see the existing launch jobs at the top.
 Simply select the agent or server and click on the play button.
 You can set breakpoints in the source files to stop at specific points.